positive-intentions/chat/README.md

 [![CodeQL](https://github.com/positive-intentions/chat/actions/workflows/codeql.yml/badge.svg)](https://github.com/positive-intentions/chat/actions/workflows/codeql.yml)
 ![Code size](https://img.shields.io/github/languages/code-size/positive-intentions/chat)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

+> ⚠️ **WARNING:** This project is not production-ready.
+It is an unstable experimental proof-of-concept and may contain bugs and/or incomplete features.
+Use it at your own risk.

 Discover **Positive Intentions Chat**: A secure, browser-based chat application leveraging WebRTC for decentralized messaging, file sharing, and virtual reality experiences.
 Prioritizing privacy and user control, it's redefining the way we think about online communication.
 Join us in shaping the future of chat.